yusufozturk/panther/docs/gitbook/quick-start.md

 ## Removing Panther
 To uninstall Panther, simply delete the main "panther" stack (substituting whatever stack name you chose during deployment).
-This will automatically remove everything except:

-* S3 buckets and their data
+This will automatically remove everything except S3 buckets and the data they contain.
-* A few empty CloudWatch log groups

 You can easily find and delete these manually, or you can run `mage teardown` (see [development](development.md#teardown)).